nvandeweerd/fsca/README.md

-We use Hunt’s (1970: 199) definition of a t-unit as “one main clause plus any subordinate clause or non-clausal structure that is attached to or embedded in it”.
+We use Hunt’s (1970: 199) definition of a t-unit as “one main clause plus any subordinate clause or non-clausal structure that is attached to or embedded in it.”
 Identifying t-units therefore depends on the identification of coordinated clauses since a sentence can only contain multiple t-units if it contains multiple coordinated clauses.
 A sentence that does not contain any coordinated clauses simply has one t-unit,